decentraland/linker-server-authorizations/README.md

 Notes:

-* Make sure the Ethereum Address is all lower case
+* WORKAROUND Make sure the Ethereum Address is all lower case and entered mixed case.
+The tool needs to be fixed to be case insenstive.
 * Make sure the json is valid syntax
 * Make sure the coordinate is format is ##,##